 Our team faced a number of challenges on the project, including the fact that the new building was to be positioned over a well and the need to link the existing building with the new one.

 Having carried out an assessment on the existing building which enabled us to determine which floors needed strengthening and which required replacing, we worked closely with the client to ensure these works were carried out in such a way as to limit the amount of temporary support the facades needed while the existing structure was replaced.
 We also worked closely with building control to determine the most efficient way of improving the whole structure in order to comply with current building regulation requirements on building collapse.

-Weekly face-to-face meetings with the teachers, the education funding authority, the University of Wolverhampton and the client’s technical advisers have greatly facilitated our work.
-They have allowed teachers to explain what they needed from the space and the design team to present to the client how the design is evolving, gather any feedback, and engage with the client’s team to ensure that their aspirations are met.
+Weekly face-to-face meetings with the teachers, the education funding authority, the University of Wolverhampton and the client’s technical advisers greatly facilitated our work.
+They allowed teachers to explain what they needed from the space and the design team to present to the client how the design was evolving, gather any feedback, and engage with the client’s team to ensure that their aspirations were met.

 With strong budgetary constraints on this project, our civil engineers used existing culverts to provide attenuation on the site, enabling the contractor to save both time and money.

-Our proactive approach and the strong relationship we have fostered with the client and the project team have both been key factors in allowing this project to remain within budget and on schedule.
+Our proactive approach and the strong relationship we fostered with the client and the project team were key factors in allowing this project to remain within budget and on schedule.